Why New Tech?

 The New Tech Way

-All of our students will demonstrate growth in the 5 Learning Outcomes.
-Sac New Tech is a place that values learning above all else and expects students to work to develop their whole selves.
+At SNTECHS, we prioritize comprehensive student development.
+Our students demonstrate growth in the 5 Learning Outcomes, emphasizing our commitment to nurturing well-rounded individuals.
+We value learning above all else and expect students to work diligently to develop their whole selves.

-All of our students are expected to be principal driven and professional in their behavior and daily decision-making processes.
-Each student will participate in activities designed to build and maintain a culture of Trust, Respect, and Responsibility.
-All of our students are asked to pledge commitment to these principles.
+Our students are expected to be principled and professional in their behavior and daily decision-making.
+They actively participate in activities designed to build and maintain a culture of Trust, Respect, Responsibility and Relationship.

 Our school uses the 4 Design Pillars to guide our teaching and Learning: